Title: Forks in the Road

 A song flitted through the store, soft and barely comprehensible, perhaps the latest chart-topper.
 Behind Miyuki, the bell clanged, announcing the first customer of the day.
 A sigh leapt from her parted, dry lips.
 The start of yet another long day.
 Nothing new.

 But another shudder rippled through her, upsetting the fragile calm she had just collected.
 Miyuki wiped a hand across her trembling lips, then turned on her heel to bow to an elderly lady entering the store.
 "Welcome, obaa-san," she greeted the woman pleasantly, curving her lips into a practiced smile.
 Oh, how easy it was to fool those who didn't look.
 "Please let me know if you'd need my help."

 There was a swift response, but as soon as it was uttered, it was forgotten, trivial.
 In one ear, out the other.
 Distracted (tired), Miyuki returned to her work, her shoulders drooping with unvoiced concerns, unvoiced everything.
 She emptied the box, setting its contents on that shelf, on this display, until she had to fetch another container, repeating the job.

-A cough awakened her from her methodical movements, and with a quickly muttered apology, Miyuki scurried over to the cash register and rang up the customer's purchases—always a loaf of bread, a tray of eggs, a bottle of milk, a block of cheese, and a packet of tomatoes.
+A cough brought her back to the present, and with a quickly muttered apology, Miyuki scurried over to the cash register and rang up the customer's purchases—always a loaf of bread, a tray of eggs, a bottle of milk, a block of cheese, and a packet of tomatoes.
 Yet the woman's name remained a mystery.

 Perhaps it had been voiced weeks before, when they had first met, but when one didn't listen, didn't yearn for true human contact, why should a simple name be remembered?
 Then, in a whisper that made the hairs on the back of her neck rise, came the words: but you remember Kyoko, Yu, Ruka, and Ushiyama.

 "Thank you, Daito-chan," the woman whispered, as if she were sharing a secret.
 Miyuki didn't ask about that, ask why she always had to whisper, so she watched as the customer slowly shuffled down the store, taking her time to reach the door.

 The bell clanged again.